dilrubaguvenc/chuck-norris-api/README.md

 # chuck-norris-api

-Fun random quotes about Chuck Norris!
+It's a simple web application in ode to the man, the myth, the legend, Chuck Norris!